What is Adwind RAT?

 How to export process graph from the analysis of Adwind malware using ANY.RUN?

 Analysts can export the process graph from a task to SVG format if they want it to share.
 Just click on the "Export" button and choose "Export Process Graph (SVG)" in the drop-down menu.

 Figure 3: Adwind's process graph exported in SVG format

-Distributed as a malware-as-a-service, Adwind has become one of the most popular RATs and targets users of all major operating systems worldwide.
+Distributed as a malware-as-a-service, the Adwind RAT v3.0 has become one of the most popular RATs and targets users of all major operating systems worldwide.

-Not only is the “official” paid version of the malware is known to have created a massive following, but several slightly outdated but still very powerful cracked, free-to-use versions are readily available online on the underground hacking forums.
+Not only is the “official” paid version of the malware is known to have created a massive following, but several slightly outdated but still very powerful cracked, free-to-use versions are readily available online on the underground hacking forums together with ransomware.
 As a result, today, Adwind remains a serious, active, and, perhaps, even growing threat.